fareedmirzay/angular-repo-Deploy/README.md

 # MyAngularProject

-This is a sample Angular application
+This is a sample Angular application developed for the hands-on examples on the [AWS CodePipeline Step by Step](https://www.udemy.com/course/aws-codepipeline-step-by-step/?referralCode=483BFB904E136DB2D86B) course by Emre Yilmaz.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.